-The forecasts also considered the most recent recession.
-Analysis of regional economic trends and conditions generated by the Federal Reserve Bank of Atlanta, and assessments provided by the Florida Legislature Office of Economic and Demographic Research are considered in the traffic and toll revenue growth components of the forecast.
+The forecasts also considered an analysis of regional economic trends and conditions generated by the Federal Reserve Bank of Atlanta, and assessments provided by the Florida Legislature Office of Economic and Demographic Research.
 According to these sources, the economic outlook for the State continues to improve.
 However, over the next ten years, Florida's economic growth will not attain growth rates as high as those experienced during the five years before the recession.

-Additionally, the FY 2019 Turnpike revenue forecast reflects recovery from the \$45 million revenue loss in FY 2018, prompted by the 15-day systemwide toll suspension starting on September 5, 2017 due to Hurricane Irma.
+The FY 2020 Turnpike revenue forecast reflects the \$12 million revenue loss in FY 2020, prompted by nearly 5-day toll suspension on most Turnpike facilities starting on September 1, 2019 due to Hurricane Dorian.

-With these factors in mind, the forecast was prepared based on actual revenues in FY 2018 as well as other major events including the indexing of toll rates starting FY 2020, as mandated by the Florida Legislature, and the future conversion to AET.
-Additionally, a new expansion facility, the First Coast Expressway, is scheduled by Turnpike management to open to traffic in the second half FY 2019.

-Likewise, the forecast includes revenue from the additional lanes on the Turnpike, new ramps at SR 417 and three new interchanges at NW 170th Street, Sand Lake Road and Braddock Road.
+With these factors in mind, the forecast was prepared based on actual revenues in FY 2019 as well as other major events, including the indexing of toll rates starting FY 2021 and the future conversion to AET.
+For FY 2020, all toll rates are held constant with the prior year (i.e., no application of CPI) until satisfactory delivery of the new Centralized Customer Service System.
+Additionally, a new expansion facility, the First Coast Expressway, opened to traffic in July 2019 (FY 2020).
+Likewise, the forecast includes revenue from the additional lanes on the Turnpike, new ramps at SR 417 and four new interchanges at Sand Lake Road, Ridge Road, Braddock Road and NW 170th Street.